Skip to main content

 This policy setting controls the behavior of Admin Approval Mode for the built-in Administrator account.

-- Enabled: The built-in Administrator account uses Admin Approval Mode.
-By default, any operation that requires elevation of privilege will prompt the user to approve the operation.
+• Enabled: The built-in Administrator account uses Admin Approval Mode.
+By default, any operation that requires elevation of privilege prompts the user to approve the operation.